-Prophecy Database Manager application uses stored database connections and SQL queries to extract data from any data source that supports standard ODBC database connectivity.
+Prophecy Management Studio application uses stored database connections and SQL queries to extract data from any data source that supports standard ODBC database connectivity.

 - Some customers create and populate a ‘staging database’ for Prophecy which is refreshed with the latest data each night.
 This removes daytime load on the source ERP system.
 Alternatively, as the queries required to populate Prophecy are generally low impact, the data can be pulled into Prophecy directly from the ERP database host tables.